mramos-tiempodev/todo-list/README.md

 * Unit Test
 * Split in different module the API
 * Better use of the config files
+* Not use the minimify technique for js files
+* Not use the compile technique to increase the performance
+* And the list goes on...

 #WHAT YOU NEED?
 1. You need composer, php, apache or nginx with a vhost configured plus mysql in your computer